ccc-aaa/selfextract/README.md

 This command will create the `myarchive` archive in the current directory.
 It will contain the contents (`.`) of the `mydir` directory.

-### Startup script
+### Cmdline file

-The startup script that you want to run after extraction must be put in the archive just like any other file.
-By default it should be at the root and be named `selfextract_startup`.
+The command that you want to run after extraction must be put in the cmdline file that you want to run after extraction must be put in the archive just like any other file.
+It should be at the root and be named `selfextract_cmdline`.

 Example: